 Vanessa Casado-Pérez is a lecturer in law and the Teaching Fellow of the LL.M.
-Program in Environmental Law & Policy since August 2013.
+Program in Environmental Law & Policy since august 2013.
 She is also affiliated with the Bill Lane Center for the American West where she collaborates in the Water in the West program, a joint venture between this Center and the Woods Institute for the Environment.
-Her research focuses on management of natural resources, particularly water.
-She is analyzing different legal mechanisms to mitigate water scarcity.
+Her research focuses on Property and Natural Resources Law.
+In several publications, she has analyzed the role of property rights in water scarcity mitigation.

 Vanessa has been a research assistant at Universitat Pompeu Fabra, University of Chicago, and NYU Law Schools; Summer Associate at the Spanish law firm Uría Menéndez (Barcelona); and intern at the Colombian Environmental and Agricultural Affairs Area of the Procuradoría General de la Nación (Bogotá).